About Central Saint Martins

-Both Saint Martin’s School of Art and the Central School became known in the 20th century for radical visual arts practice.
-In 1989, the two merged to become what we are today, Central Saint Martins.
+We began as two colleges founded in the nineteenth century: St Martin’s School of Art and the Central School of Art and Crafts (which became the Central School for Art and Design in 1966).
+Both believed in the fundamental importance of learning through making and were known for their radical approach to art and design – values which remain at the core of our teaching today.
+In 1989, the two colleges merged to form Central Saint Martins.
 We welcomed Drama Centre London in 1999 and the Byam Shaw School of Art in 2003.